-There are 8 Woodplumpton Parish Councillors elected to serve the whole Woodplumpton area - see map on the home page - which is split into 2 wards - Catforth and Plumpton.
+Woodplumpton Parish Councillors are elected to serve the whole Woodplumpton area and is split into 2 wards - Catforth and Plumpton.
 Councillors tend to live in the ward they represent but they are responsible for decisions affecting the whole Parish.

 Councillors have a responsibility to listen and take an active part in meetings by suggesting ideas and engaging in constructive debate.
 They make collective decisions in the interests of the community.
 Councillors should abide by the majority decision and may not make a decision or act individually on behalf of the Council.

 The Clerk is an independent, professional officer employed by the Council.
-He is answerable to the Council as a whole and cannot act on the instructions of individual Councillors.
+They are answerable to the Council as a whole and cannot act on the instructions of individual Councillors.
 The Council may delegate powers and functions to the Clerk and these are specified in Standing Orders.

 The Clerk manages Parish Council business, implements Council decisions, undertakes research, produces reports and provides independent, objective and professional advice.
-He is responsible for administration and communication with the public and helps increase the awareness of the Council by producing Newsletters and managing Websites.
+They are responsible for administration and communication with the public and helps increase the awareness of the Council by producing newsletters and managing websites.

-In Woodplumpton, the Clerk is also the responsible financial officer providing financial management information by completing budgets and precepts for approval, processing accounts & payments and dealing with audit arrangements.
+In Woodplumpton, the Clerk is also the responsible financial officer providing financial management information by completing budgets and precepts for approval, processing accounts and payments and dealing with audit arrangements.

 Woodplumpton Parish Council contracts a Parish Lengsthman who carries out a variety of jobs which include: